It's not big secret to us, but a lot of men buy and wear toe rings.

 Lots of guys do email us though, asking if it's okay for them to wear toe rings.
 They also want to know what toe they should wear them on (any toe is fine).
 Wearing toe rings is not a sign of sexual preference by any means.

-Toe jewelry is largely associated with Bohemian fashion, but now has become popular as a reflection of beach culture, flip flop-wearing, and a fun vacation reminder.
+Toe jewelry is largely associated first with Indian culture, then Bohemian fashion, and now has become a popular reflection of beach culture, flip flop-wearers, and a fun vacation indicator.

 Men and women tend to wear toe rings on the second or third toe, and sometimes the big toe.
 This type of jewelry was largely marketed to women, but toe rings are generally unisex designs.
 However, around the 1990s, more masculine toe jewelry designs emerged in fashion.
 American male surfers were the first large group of men to sport the body jewelry accessory.
 Today toe adornment is becoming more mainstream for men who like jewelry.